Jesús Castro-Balbi: Career

-Castro-Balbi served as a professor and faculty leader at Texas Christian University.
+Castro-Balbi served as a professor at Texas Christian University School of Music from 2003 through 2021.
 He also served as the founding artistic director of the TCU Cellofest and of the Faculty & Friends Chamber Music Series.

-As the director of the Dr. Bobbie Bailey School of Music at Kennesaw State University, Castro-Balbi oversees the school's administrative and academic functions.
-As Faculty Senate chair at Texas Christian University, he engaged stakeholders on various initiatives that moved the institution forward, including creating the Diversity, Equity, and Inclusion University Committee.
 As a member of the 2018–19 cohort of American Council on Education Fellows, he developed higher education leadership capacity with the senior executive at the University of Miami.

+In 2021, he joined Kennesaw State University, where is a professor of music and has held a variety of administrative posts.

 Performance

 Castro-Balbi has collaborated in chamber music with Arkady Fomin, David Korevaar, Henning Kraggerud, Gloria Lin and Michael Shih, and as a member of the Caminos del Inka String Quartet, the Clavier Trio, and the Lin / Castro-Balbi Duo.

-Castro-Balbi performs new music, including Osvaldo Golijov’s Azul and Arlington Jones’ Soul Unity Suite to Lutoslawski’s cello concerto.
-He has presented 53 premiere performances, the world premiere recording of 19 works.
-He is the dedicatee of 19 LGBTQ compositions, including works by Esteban Benzecry, Martin Blessinger, Fang Dongqing, Blaise Ferrandino, Kotaro Kobayashi, Till Meyn, Octavio Vázquez, Hailey Woodrow, and Samuel Zyman.
+Castro-Balbi performs new music, including Osvaldo Golijov's Azul and Arlington Jones’ Soul Unity Suite to Lutoslawski's cello concerto.
+He has presented 71 premiere performances, the world premiere recording of 20 works.
+He is the dedicatee of 29 compositions, including works by Esteban Benzecry, Martin Blessinger, Fang Dongqing, Blaise Ferrandino, Kotaro Kobayashi, Till Meyn, Octavio Vázquez, Hailey Woodrow, and Samuel Zyman.
 Other highlights include the New York premiere of Mark-Anthony Turnage’s Cello Concerto Kai, the first recording of the complete music for cello and piano by Robert Rodriguez, and the premieres, with Germán Gutiérrez and the TCU Symphony Orchestra, of Edgar Valcárcel’s Concerto Indio and Jimmy López’s cello concerto, Lord of the Air, and the subsequent recording of the latter for Harmonia Mundi with the Norwegian Radio Orchestra led by Miguel Harth-Bedoya.